 The “3” in 3(16), 3(21), and 3(38) comes from Section 3 of ERISA, which contains the rules and defines fiduciary roles into three separate sections.

 Section 3(21) of ERISA defines a fiduciary as an individual who exercises any discretionary authority or control regarding the management of an employee benefit plan or the disposition of its assets.
-3(21) also refers to an individual who renders investment advice in exchange for compensation and defines a fiduciary as someone with the ability to administer the plan.
-A section 3(21) fiduciary includes the plan trustee and plan administrator as further defined below.
+3(21) also refers to an individual who renders investment advice to the plan in exchange for compensation The definition of a 3(21) fiduciary also includes the plan trustee and plan administrator as further defined below.

-Section 3(38) of ERISA applies to a fiduciary with discretionary controls of the plan’s assets.
+Section 3(38) of ERISA applies to an investment fiduciary with discretionary controls of the plan’s assets.
 This means that a 3(38) can select, monitor and replace investments for the plan.
-While a 3(21) fiduciary has to wait for approval for such decisions, a 3(38) can go ahead and make those decisions on behalf of the client.
-This is why a 3(38) fiduciary must be a registered investment adviser (RIA) under federal or state law, a bank or an insurance company.
+While a 3(21) investment fiduciary has to wait for approval for such decisions, a 3(38) can go ahead and make those decisions on behalf of the client.
+This is why a 3(38) fiduciary must be a registered investment adviser (RIA) under federal or state law, a bank, or an insurance company.

 What are the key similarities and differences between 3(16), 3(21), and 3(38) fiduciary roles?

-3(21) and 3(38) fiduciary are similar in that the focus is on investment recommendations.
-A 3(21) investment manager can provide investment recommendations, but he or she has to wait for approval from the client to execute those investments.
-On the other hand, a 3(38) fiduciary is able to make investment decisions on behalf of the client.
+3(21) and 3(38) investment fiduciaries are similar in that the focus is on investment recommendations.
+A 3(21) investment advisor is a co-fiduciary and can provide investment recommendations, but he or she has to wait for approval from the client to execute those investments.
+On the other hand, a 3(38) investment manager is able to make investment decisions on behalf of the client.